MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-bulk-import.md

 8. The following highlighted fields, represent the minimum fields required to add items to a work queue.
   :::image type="content" source="media/work-queues/work-queue-add-item-with-connector.png" alt-text="Screenshot of a Dataverse connector action to create work queue items." lightbox="media/work-queues/work-queue-add-item-with-connector.png":::

    When using the Dataverse connector for add or update actions, it expects a certain pattern to be followed when referencing a parent record.
-An example of this pattern can be seen in the 'Work Queue ID (work Queues)' field, which uses the work queue ID (Guid) to reference the parent work queue for example, ```/workqueues(44e44ea8-1af2-ed11-8848-000d3ae86f97)```.
+An example of this pattern can be seen in the 'Work Queue ID (work Queues)' field, which uses the work queue ID (Guid) to reference the parent work queue, for example, ```/workqueues(44e44ea8-1af2-ed11-8848-000d3ae86f97)```.

 9. Select **Save** and **Test** the flow.
 10. Navigate to the work queue details page of the work queue you have specific in the action and confirm that the newly created item has been added.